vorner/rust-presentations/101_for_cpp.md

   - By convention called `new`
 * Destructors by implementing the `Drop` trait
 * Copying by implementing the `Clone` trait
-  - Can be auto-generated by the compiler
+  - Can be auto-generated by the compiler (opt-in)
-  - Copying is opt-in
 * Assignment and similar *moves*
   - Not copies, unlike in C++
   - Original ceases to exist